totumonline/totum-mit-docker/README.md

 #### If you want this on RU — [README_RU](https://github.com/totumonline/totum-mit-docker/blob/main/README_RU.md)

+This Docker container is designed for users with minimal qualifications.
+We tried to pack everything you need to run Totum with as much security as possible.
+Because we wanted to take care of all possible usage scenarios for non-programmers, we didn't do any super-optimization inside this image.
+If this approach isn't for you and you're skilled in Docker, you can make your own image for your specific task.

 ### If you want a quick look

 If you have Docker, Docker-compose, and Git installed and want to give it a try, then: